London to Poland by Train in the Sixties and Seventies

 Liverpool Street Station in 1981

-The Basingstoker, CC BY-SA 2.0, via Wikimedia Commons
+The Basingstoker, CC BY-SA 2.0, via Wikimedia Commons.

 Harwich Parkeston Quay Railway Station